 - 1. Pension schemes (within the meaning of section 774, section 784 or section 785 TCA). - 2.
 Companies carrying on life assurance business (within the meaning of section 706 TCA). - 3.
 Investment undertakings (within the meaning of section 739B TCA). - 4.
 Investment limited partnerships within the meaning of section 739J which has made a declaration to the investment undertaking in accordance with paragraph 4A of Schedule 2B of the Taxes Acts. - 5.
 Special investment schemes (within the meaning of section 737 TCA). - 6.
 Unauthorised unit trust schemes (to which section 731(5) (a) TCA applies). - 7.
 Charities (within the meaning of section 739D (6)(f)(i) TCA). - 8.
 Qualifying managing companies (within the meaning of section 734(1) TCA). - 9.
 Qualifying fund and savings managers (within the meaning of section 739D (6)(h) TCA). - 10.
 Personal Retirement Savings Account (PRSA) administrators (within the meaning of section 739D (6)(i) TCA). - 11.
 Irish credit unions (within the meaning of section 2 of the Credit Union Act 1997). - 12.
-The National Asset Management Agency. - 13.
-The National Pensions Reserve Fund Commission or a Commission investment vehicle (within the meaning given by section 2 of the National Pensions Reserve Fund Act 2000 as amended). - 14.
+The National Asset Management Agency. - 13. the National Treasury Management Agency or a Fund Investment Vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or Ireland acting through the National Treasury Management Agency. - 14.
 Qualifying companies (within the meaning of section 110 TCA).